-The Plan has received a determination letter from the Internal Revenue Service (the "IRS") dated April 30, 2015, stating that the Plan, as amended and restated as of January 1, 2015, is in compliance with the applicable requirements of the Internal Revenue Code (the "Code"), which were timely adopted by the Plan sponsor subsequent to receipt of the determination letter.
-The Plan sponsor has adopted a further amendment and restatement of the plan and subsequent amendments since receiving the determination letter.
+The Plan has received a determination letter from the Internal Revenue Service (the "IRS") dated April 30, 2015, stating that the Plan, as amended and restated as of January 1, 2015, is in compliance with the applicable requirements of the Internal Revenue Code (the "Code"), subject to the adoption of proposed submitted amendments.
+The Plan sponsor timely adopted the proposed amendments.
+Prior to the merger of the Plan with and into the Waste Management Retirement Savings Plan, no other amendments to the Plan were adopted after the issuance of the determination letter.
 The Plan administrator and counsel believe that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
 If an operational issue is discovered, the Plan sponsor has indicated that it will take any necessary steps to bring the Plan's operations into compliance with the Code.

 GAAP requires plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015, there are no uncertain tax positions taken or expected to be taken.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of September 14, 2015, there are no uncertain tax positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
 The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2012.